 The lodge we stayed in Phakding on the way up and on the way down

-The trainer was very excited about finally seeing the marathon runners who had started early that morning from Everest Base Camp running past, all of us on our way to Namche Bazaar.
-The event was originally in May but was rescheduled to the beginning of October after the earthquakes.
+The trainer was very excited about seeing the marathon runners who had started early that morning from Everest Base Camp running past, all of us on our way to Namche Bazaar.
+The event, originally to be in May was rescheduled to October due to the earthquakes.

 We left our lodge at Pangboche as doctors prepared the medical check point and lodge staff the water bottles.